The groups I've performed in over the years.

 Les Dunn, Kevin Pocknee.

-From left to right: Graeme Dean, John Mazur, Kevin Pocknee and Tony Marino.
+From left to right: Graham Dean, John Mazur, Kevin Pocknee and Tony Marino.

 at the Morwell Town Hall